 At driveways and unsignalized intersections, a substantially clear line of sight should be maintained between the driver of a vehicle waiting on the driveway and the driver of an approaching vehicle.
 Adequate time must be provided for the waiting vehicle to either cross, turn left, or turn right, without requiring the through traffic drivers to radically alter their speed.
-Sight distance should be measured from a 3.5-foot height at the location of the driver on the minor road to a 4.25-foot object height in the center of the approaching lane of the major road.
-Set back for the driver on the crossroad shall be a minimum of 15 feet, measured from the edge of the traveled way.
+Sight distance should be measured from a 3.5-foot height at the location of the driver on the minor road to a 3.5-foot object height in the center of the approaching lane of the major road.
+Set-back for the driver on the crossroad is 15 feet, measured from the edge of the traveled way.

 Sight distance along SR 12 at the main entrance was evaluated based on sight distance criteria contained in the Highway Design Manual published by Caltrans.
 The recommended sight distances for minor street approaches that are driveways are based on stopping sight distance.
 For the posted 55-mph speed limit on SR 12, the recommended stopping sight distance is 500 feet.
 Based on a review of the field conditions, sight distance at the SR 12 entrance extends approximately 600 feet to the north and south, which satisfies requirements for speeds of 60 mph.

-Radar speed samples were obtained on the northbound and southbound approaches of SR 12 at the project driveway.
+Radar speed samples were obtained that included 50 vehicles on each of the northbound and southbound approaches of SR 12 at the project driveway.
 Prevailing speeds were found to be below the posted 55-mph speed limit in both directions.
-Based on the speed samples, the 85th percentile speed for northbound vehicles was 48 mph, with a peak observed speed of 50 mph.
-In the southbound direction, the 85th percentile speed was 43 mph, with a peak observed speed of 46 mph.
+Based on the speed samples, the 85th percentile speed was 50 mph, with a peak observed speed of 55 mph.